tcoulvert/qaml-z/README.md

 # QAML-Z
-*IMPORTANT* This package is no longer being supported, instead use qamlzim.
+*warning* This package is no longer being supported, instead use qamlzim.

 This is a supervised ML algorithm used to train a Binary Classifier on D-Wave's Quantum Annealers.
 The library has been set up to be compatible with Scikit-Learn's data representation.
 The algortihm is intended to be generalizable to any Binary ML problem.